answersengine/ae_easy-login/README.md

 Code documentation can be found [here](http://rubydoc.org/gems/ae_easy-login/frames).

+## How to implement

-## Before you start
+### Before you start

-It is true that most user cases for `ae_easy-login` gem applies to websites with login pages and create sessions, so we will cover this scenario within our `How to use` section.
+It is true that most user cases for `ae_easy-login` gem applies to websites with login pages and create sessions, so we will cover this scenario on our example.

 Therefore, `ae_easy-login` gem is designed to handle **ANY** kind of session recovery, even those that doesn't requires a login form `POST` by just changing the flow from: